a-dridi/CRMUnique-Backend/README.md

 The application needs Express JS, NodeJS and Mongo Database.
 All needed dependencies are saved in the package.json.

 ## Test cases
-Test cases 100% success.
+100% success.
-The test cases are in the path: /test/routes/
+The test cases are in the path: [/test/routes/](https://github.com/a-dridi/CRMUnique-Backend/tree/main/test/routes)

 ## Configuration